samvera/active_fedora/README.md

 rake spec
 ```

+# Release Process

+The [release process](https://github.com/samvera/active_fedora/wiki/Release-management-process) is documented on the wiki.

 # Acknowledgments

 This software has been developed by and is brought to you by the Samvera community.
 Learn more at the